CCDciel is free software released under the terms of the

 You can select if you want the image to be flipped vertically when it is read from the ASCOM driver.
 Keep this checked from compatibility with calibration frames you do with previous version of this program.

-For ASCOM you can select if you want to use a ObservingCondition or SafetyMonitor driver.
-You can define the ObservingCondition limits in the Preferences.
-If using a SafetyMonitor be sure the limits are set to ensure good observing condition.
+You can define the ObservingConditions limits in the Preferences.
+If using a SafetyMonitor be sure the limits in the driver are set to ensure good observing condition, for example no clouds.

 For INDI the limits are the Warning level of the weather driver.

 When the observing condition are not good the sequence is paused until they are good again.